zkitty-norika/bunzz_module_audit/doc/ReflectionToken/Overview.md

 The reflection mechanism gives token holders a percentage of the transaction tax imposed when a native token is traded.
 Distribution is equitable to all liquidity pool providers, based on their share of the pool.
 Smart contracts ensure that the reflection process is fully transparent and executed instantly.

 Reflection tokens also benefit each program responsible for its native coin.
 This benefit stems from raising and maintaining funds that can be used to further develop the program, which can use a portion of its transaction tax to fund growth and stability.

+## Specification

+Norika will summarize [this great technical paper](https://reflect-contract-doc.netlify.app/) in a simple word here.